North Korean defectors in Thailand: The journey

 Most North Korean refugees use a route that runs from China to Laos, then to Thailand.
 The old routes which run from Mongolia to China, to Vietnam and Myanmar have become less preferable due to the recent stricter border control of these countries.
 The escapees also face a greater chance of being handed over to the North Korean authorities in these countries, which will later deport them back to North Korea.

 The journey usually begins by the crossing of the Tumen River into China.
 Once in China, the escapees seek to go by bus or foot to reach the south of China.
 Some refugees have reportedly chosen the so-called "Golden Triangle route, the area where Myanmar, Laos and Thailand converge.
 The majority of refugees prefer the Laos-Thailand route.
 Escapees then have to cross the Mekong River, which is the main river border between Laos and Thailand.

 North Korean defectors typically enter the north and north-eastern provinces in Thailand after having crossed the Mekong River.
 Along the journey, the refugees take considerable risks due to the chances of being arrested and deported to North Korea to be further punished.
 Some escapees pay brokers as high as $3,000 to be smuggled into the country.
 South Korean brokers are assumed to play an important role in smuggling processes.
 In case that the defectors are sponsored by their family abroad, they can spend a short time in China before entering Thailand to be resettled.
-However, the unfortunate defectors face numbers of risks, and are often subject to exploitation.
+However, the defectors face numbers of risks, and are often subject to exploitation.
 Some have to remain in China to repay their debts.
 Many women are forced into prostitution.
 Many men find themselves working in hard labor.
 Some are kidnapped along the way by human traffickers, and/or forced to pay fees to be able to pass through the border.

 A North Korean refugee from the immigration detention center in Bangkok said that many escapees have preferred Thailand because recently there have been stricter border patrols in Myanmar, Laos and China.
 Also, it is assumed that the word-of-mouth communication, spreading among those who have been successfully resettled to South Korea and managed to find their ways to communicate with their relatives in North Korea, is one of the main factors contributing to the increasing inflow of the North Korean defectors in Thailand over the past decade.